Frequently Asked Questions

 What does “living in intentional community” really mean?

-Participants live in the UCTC community residence with the other program members and each member has his or her own bedroom.
+Participants live in the UCTC community residence with the other program members.

 Living in intentional community means pooling your resources to purchase food and other necessities.
-The UCTC provides internet service.
+UCTC provides internet through BC secured WiFi.
 Dinner is eaten together as a community on Monday through Thursday nights and the community gathers weekly for faith sharing.
 The community makes a commitment to spend some free time together.

 What will I get paid?
 For what expenses will I be responsible?

 You will receive a modest living stipend from the program.
-Your rent and utilities will be paid.
-You will be responsible for personal expenses including food, personal travel, text books, and car expenses (most of our placements require a vehicle).
+Your tuition, rent, and utilities will be paid.
+You will be responsible for personal expenses including food, personal travel, text books, and car expenses.

 If I have student loans from the past, can I get them deferred or forgiven by the UCTC?

 Federal loans (Stafford and Perkins) may be deferred because you are a graduate student.
-Any private loans you have may or may not be eligible.
-In order to find out if your private loans are eligible, please contact your lendor.
+Any private loans you have may or may not be eligible for deferment.
+In order to confirm the eligibility of your loans for deferral, please contact your lender.
 You may also qualify for partial cancellation of Perkins loans depending on where and what you teach.

-If I am in the UCTC, do I need to have a car?
+If I am in the UCTC, do I need to a car?

 What should I do if I have other questions?